BrakingChanges/widen-line-qgis-plugin/README.md

 ![Project CRS Done](docs/images/image-3.png)

 **NOTE: This is a very basic working ground layout, you can check all the features of the plugin on the [wiki](https://github.com/BrakingChanges/widen-line-qgis-plugin/wiki)**

+## Contributing
+We are open to contributions!
+To contribute simply fork the repo, create a branch for the feature/fix you want to add, add your changes, and create a detailed isssue with a pull request linking the issue.